Hirlam/Trac2Markdown.jl/docs/src/PostPP/Verification.md

 ## HARMONIE user interface

 In HARMONIE a set of scripts is build around the code for generation of plots and building the web page.
-There are two main scripts [Run_verobs_surface](monitor/scr/Run_verobs_surface) for verification of surface variables and [Run_verobs_temp](monitor/scr/Run_verobs_temp) for verification of radio sonde data.
-Both of them need a configuration file, Env_exp, as input:
+There are two main scripts [`Run_verobs_surface`](monitor/scr/Run_verobs_surface) for verification of surface variables and [`Run_verobs_temp`](monitor/scr/Run_verobs_temp) for verification of radio sonde data.
+Both of them need a configuration file, `Env_exp`, as input:

 ```bash
 ./Run_verobs_surface MY_ENV_EXP
 ./Run_verobs_temp MY_ENV_EXP
 ```

-There is also a master script [Run_verobs_all](monitor/scr/Run_verobs_all) which cleans the webpage, runs through both types of verification and creates a tar file suitable to add to an existing WebgraF page.
+There is also a master script [`Run_verobs_all`](monitor/scr/Run_verobs_all) which cleans the webpage, runs through both types of verification and creates a tar file suitable to add to an existing WebgraF page.
 It is used in the same way like:

 ```bash
 ./Run_verobs_all MY_ENV_EXP